janpreet/vigilant-dollop/_posts/2024-08-14-home-network.md

 permalink: /home-network
 ---

+For quite some time, I've been wanting to write about my home networking journey.
+The complexities, challenges, and triumphs of building a sophisticated home network have been a significant part of my life, and I've often thought about sharing these experiences with others.
+However, it wasn't until recently that I felt truly ready to put my thoughts into words.

-In this age of increasingly connected homes with smart devices, a robust, secure, and efficient network is crucial.
-This post chronicles my journey from a simple mesh system to a sophisticated, multi-VLAN setup with almost enterprise-grade features.
-Whether you're a networking enthusiast or just starting to explore beyond basic routers, you'll find insights into the evolution of home networking technologies, the challenges of implementation, and the rewards of a well-designed system.
+What finally motivated me to do this write-up was a growing sense of positivity about sharing my experiences through my blog posts.
+I realized that my journey - from a simple mesh system to a complex, multi-VLAN setup - could provide valuable insights to others who are interested in home networking.
+Whether you're just starting to explore beyond basic routers or you're a seasoned networking enthusiast, I hope my experiences can offer some useful perspectives.

 ## The OSI Model: A Foundation for Understanding